 Rape and Domestic Violence: Rape, including spousal rape, is a criminal offense, and the government effectively prosecuted persons accused of such crimes.
 The penalty for rape is two to six years in prison.
 In aggravated circumstances, the sentence is four to 10 years.

-The law prohibits violence against women, and the government effectively enforced it.
-The penalty for spousal abuse is two to six years in prison.
+The law prohibits domestic violence, and the government effectively enforced it.
+Domestic violence is a criminal offense; the penalty for spousal abuse is two to six years in prison.
 In aggravated circumstances, the term is four to eight years.
-Authorities recorded six cases of domestic violence (physical, psychological, and economic) and no cases of rape in the first seven months of the year.
+Authorities recorded one case of stalking against a former partner and no cases of rape in the first nine months of the year.

 Sexual Harassment: The government effectively enforced the law prohibiting sexual harassment.
-There was one report of sexual harassment during the first nine months of the year.
+There was one conviction for sexual harassment during the first nine months of the year.

 Birth Registration: Citizenship derives from one’s parent (either mother or father) or, if both parents are unknown or stateless, by birth on the country’s territory.
 Births must be registered within 10 days.

-Early and Forced Marriage: The legal minimum age of marriage is 18, but a judge can authorize the marriage of minors 16 and older in special cases.
+Early and Forced Marriage: The legal minimum age of marriage is 18, but a judge can authorize the marriage of minors at age 16 in special cases.

 Sexual Exploitation of Children: The law prohibits child pornography, including performances, works, and material, and provides for punishment of anyone trading in, providing, or in any way distributing child pornography.
 The law includes punishment for providing information aimed at enticing or sexually exploiting children under the age of 18, the minimum age of consent for sex.
 Authorities enforced the law.